 Sometimes the bursa will need to be drained.
 This process is called aspiration.
 After numbing the area with a local anesthetic, a healthcare provider will inject a needle into the inflamed bursa to remove the fluid.

 In rare cases, the bursa may need to be surgically removed.
 Doctors tend to avoid this as the incision can become infected.
-But if your bursitis has been a chronic issue for 6 to 12 months, your doctor may recommend surgery.
+But if your bursitis has been a chronic issue for

 Elbow bursitis usually only takes a few weeks to heal with proper rest and rehabilitation.
 After surgery, your doctor will likely apply a splint to your arm to immobilize it.
 You’ll be asked to take it easy and follow your doctor’s instructions.